-The temple of Baba Augarnath Temple is located in the cantonment area in the Meerut metropolis of the Indian state of Uttar Pradesh.
-This temple is called Siddha Kshetra.
+Augarnath Temple – This temple (also known as Kalipaltan Mandir locally) is located in the cantonment area in the Meerut metropolis of the Indian state of Uttar Pradesh.

 It is believed that the Shivalinga in this temple is Swayambhu.
 That is, this Shivling itself has come out of the earth.
 Only then is it a true fruit.
 Along with fulfilling the wishes of the devotees in the form of Shuddhadani in the form of Shiva, they give peace messages.
 Along with this, we also publish the revolution in the form of Nataraja.
 Since Lord Shiva is present here in the form, it is called Augarnath Temple.
 By the way, it is also called Kali Paltan Temple.